ezlatsen/python-whirlwind-tour/labs/lab2_instructions.md

 ## Requirments

+Download the auth.log.zip file above, and upzip it.
+You can unzip manually or from within your script.
 At a minimum, write a script that will calculate and output the following:

 1. Date range of the log.
 This would be the first (oldest) and last (newest) date in the file.
 2. Total number of hits.
 1 hit = 1 line